verbb/formie/docs/fields/date-time.md

 All composite datetime selectors use the field's **Date Format** and **Time Format** settings.

-## Theme config
+## Theme Config

 The Date/Time field can be targeted with the `dateTime` theme config key.

-See [Date/Time Field theme config](/theming/theme-config#date-time-field) for the full list of field-specific theme tags.
+See [Date/Time Field theme config](/reference/theme-tag-reference#date-time-field) for the full list of field-specific theme tags.

 ```twig
 {{ craft.formie.renderForm('contactForm', {